What Is a USDA Loan? Here's How to Know If You're Eligible

 However, before house hunting, check the USDA’s online eligibility tools for income and property requirements.
 And when possible, connect with a real estate agent and lender experienced in USDA loans to make the process smoother.

 Need to find an agent?
-Clever's network includes experts who have helped hundreds of buyers like you with USDA loans.
-Take a short quiz to find agents in your area now!
+Clever's network includes experts who have helped hundreds of buyers like you buy homes with USDA loans.
+Take a short quiz to get your free agent matches now.

 What credit score is needed for a USDA loan?

-Lenders prefer a credit score of 640 or higher, but borrowers with lower scores may still qualify with manual underwriting.
+You will generally need a credit score of 640 or higher for a USDA loan, but borrowers with lower scores may still qualify with manual underwriting.
+Always talk to your lender to get a full idea of your financial profile and what you can qualify for.

 What is the interest rate on a USDA loan?

-USDA loan rates are usually lower than FHA and conventional loan rates because they’re backed by the government, which lowers lender risk.
+USDA loan interest rates are usually lower than FHA and conventional loan rates because they're backed by the government, which lowers lender risk.
 The exact rate you receive depends on your credit score, financial profile, and lender.
+Always talk to your lender to get an accurate idea of which USDA rates you qualify for.

 How much are the USDA loan closing costs?

-Closing costs range from 2% to 6% of the loan amount, like FHA or conventional loans.
-These costs may include lender fees, appraisal, title insurance, and escrow.
-The good news is that USDA allows you to roll some closing costs into the loan or cover them with seller concessions.
+USDA loan closing costs generally range from about 2% to 6% of the loan amount, similar to FHA and conventional loans.
+These costs may include lender fees, the appraisal, title insurance, and escrow services.
+In addition, USDA loans charge a guarantee fee — currently 1% of the loan amount upfront and 0.35% annually — which helps fund the loan program.
+The good news is that you can often roll the upfront guarantee fee and some closing costs into your loan amount or cover them with seller concessions or lender credits.

 Are USDA loans a good idea?

-Yes.
-USDA loans are one of the most affordable paths to homeownership.
-You can buy a home with no down payment, enjoy low interest rates, and benefit from reduced monthly mortgage insurance.
+USDA loans are a good idea if you qualify and want to buy a house in an eligible area.
+They are one of the most affordable paths to homeownership.
+With a USDA loan, you can buy a home with no down payment, enjoy low interest rates, and benefit from reduced monthly mortgage insurance.
 The main drawback is that you’re limited to certain areas and income caps.

 Can you be denied a USDA loan?

-If you qualify, a USDA loan can be a better option than an FHA because of the zero down payment requirement and lower mortgage insurance.
-However, an FHA loan may be the better choice if your income is too high for USDA limits or the property you want is not in a USDA-approved area.
+If you can qualify for a USDA loan, it can be a better option than an FHA loan because of the zero down payment requirement and lower mortgage insurance.
+But an FHA loan might be the better choice if your income is too high for USDA limits or the property you want to buy is not in an USDA-approved area.

 High-performing agents.
 Low-commission rates.